nikololiahim/devops/README.md

-# Project Title
+# moscow_time

-A simple web app that displays current time in Moscow
+A simple web app that displays current time in Moscow, Russian Federation

 ## Getting Started

 In order to install the project you need to have Python 3.6+ installed in your system.
 For some systems (Ubuntu), you also need to install `pip` and `venv`:

 ```
 sudo apt install -y python3-pip